 The Casper Hybrid has enhanced edge support, meaning the edges of the mattress are relatively firm, which makes them comfier to sit on.
 This can be a helpful feature for people who might find it tough to get in or out of their bed.

-TopTenReviews is not the only online reviewer with good things to say about the Casper Hybrid.
+We're not the only ones with good things to say about the Casper Hybrid.
 Linda Clayton of Real Homes describes the mattress as “a brilliant buy for side sleepers or anyone who suffers back pain in particular.”

 Meanwhile, over 19,000 Casper customers have given the Casper Hybrid and Original mattresses an average rating in excess of 4.5 stars at the Casper online store at the time of writing.

-The Casper Hybrid is a significant investment, with an RRP of $795 to $1,395.
+The Casper Hybrid is affordable compared to other luxury mattresses, with a RRP of $695 to $1,495.
 That said, if you like to feel very well supported in bed, or if you have aches and pains, it could be a smart investment too.